Biggs Army Air Field (Fort Bliss)

 Temperature & Moisture

-Temperature is 31°C (88°F) with a dewpoint of 0°C, indicating very dry conditions.
+Temperature is 21°C (70°F) with a dewpoint of 20°C. The temperature-dewpoint spread is very narrow, indicating saturated or near-saturated air.
+Fog formation or low cloud development is likely.
 High temperatures at this elevation may result in significant density altitude effects.
 Pilots should calculate density altitude and adjust performance expectations accordingly.

 Forecast Outlook